kevinlekiller/linux_intel_display_overclocking/README.md

 The second guide "edid Guide" will show you how to edit the "edid", which allows overriding information supplied by the monitor, so you can have the modes you want set when your operating system starts.

-If your goal was to bypass the 16-235 color range, you can use this command instead: `xrandr --output DP1 --set "Broadcast RGB" "Full"` replacing DP1 with your output, you can add this command to `~/.xprofile` to have it run on log in.
+If your goal was to bypass the 16-235 color range on Intel GPUs, you can use this command instead: `xrandr --output DP1 --set "Broadcast RGB" "Full"` replacing DP1 with your output, you can add this command to an executable script in your `~/.config/autostart-scripts` folder to have it run on log in.

 For Nvidia GPUs you need to add `Option "ModeValidation" "AllowNonEdidModes,NoEdidMaxPClkCheck,NoMaxPClkCheck"` to the `"Screen"` section of the `/etc/X11/xorg.conf.d/` conf file (20-nvidia.conf for example).
+You can then add the Modelines to your xorg.conf file in the `"Monitor"` section.

 --------
 ##Software required: